 Scotland is renowned for its wildlife, from sea eagles to red deer and everything in between.
 Search for the elusive wildcat, watch ospreys fishing in the lochs, listen to the roar of the stags in the rutting season, see badgers and pine martens from specially constructed hides, there is so much to experience throughout the whole of Scotland.

 The Highland Wildlife Park is set in the Cairngorms National Park and is run by the Royal Zooligical Society of Scotland.
 The park is home to around 200 animals - tigers, red pandas, polar bears, camels, bison, deer, wolves and many more.
 You can enjoy a Land Rover safari through the 200 acres of the park and learn more about the many fascinating species with the daily keeper talks.
 You can even be a Keeper for the Day - help to feed the wolves, wildcats, arctic foxes, snow monkeys and bison.
-A fascinating day out for all the family.
+In early 2018 the Park announced the arrival of Hamish a polar bear cub.
+The pictures below were taken by Ken Rowe, a guest at Glengarry.
+The small white bear cub seems to have disappeared and been replaced by a very muddy bear who is growing rapidly.
+The Park provides a fascinating day out for all the family.

 The Cairngorm Reindeer herd were first brought to Scotland in 1952 and today they can be seen roaming freely in their natural environment on the Cairngorm Mountains.
 Visit the herd on the lower slopes of the Cairngorms and hand-feed these beautiful, tame reindeer or visit the paddocks where you will learn about how reindeer keep warm and how they live.
 Activities for the children, reindeer adoption and reindeer trekking are all on offer at the centre just outside Aviemore.